 How does a chemical reaction occur differently in a nanoconfined solvent than in a bulk solvent?

-We are addressing this question using theoretical and computational approaches, within which the cavity/pore properties can be readily varied and the changes in reactivity directly examined.
-A key focus is understanding chemical reactions in solvents confined within nanoscale frameworks using both simple models and atomistic models of silica pores.
-Since charge transfer processes are typically strongly coupled to the solvent and are therefore dramatically affected by the limited number of solvent molecules, geometric constraints, and surface hydrophilicity/hydrophobicity, we are particularly interested in proton transfer reactions and time-dependent fluorescence spectroscopy (which provides insight into charge transfer processes).
-By understanding how reactivity is connected to the pore characteristics, these studies will assist in the development of design principles for mesoporous catalysts.
+We are addressing this question using theoretical and computational approaches, within which the pore properties can be readily varied and the changes in reactivity directly examined.
+A key focus is understanding chemical reactions in solvents confined within nanoscale frameworks using both simple models and atomistic models of silica pores with diameters of 2.5-5 nm.
+We are particularly interested in how the pore properties, e.g., the geometric constraints, surface hydrophilicity/hydrophobicity, pore roughness, and pore size, affect the chemistry.
+These studies will assist in the development of design principles for mesoporous catalysts.
 We collaborate with chemical engineers at the Center for Environmentally Beneficial Catalysis at KU who synthesize, characterize, and test mesoporous catalysts.

 A related issue is

 How can one probe the structure and dynamics of a nanoconfined liquid?